technicated/swift-evolution/proposals/XXXX-variadic-generics.md

   }
 }

-// The assignemnt is not valid even if from the outside exactly the same
+// Obviously the  assignemnt is not valid even if from the outside exactly the
-// variables are passed to the function let arr1 = [1, 2, 3]
+// same variables are passed to the function let arr1 = [1, 2, 3]
 let arr2 = ["a", "b", "c"]
 DoubleVariadic(c1: arr1, arr2, c2: arr1, arr2)